-The Directors have reviewed Company forecasts and projections which cover a period of 5 years from the date of approval of this report, considering foreseeable changes in investment and trading performance, which show that the Company has sufficient financial resources to continue in operation for 5 years from the date of approval of this report.
-The directors have considered the impact of the current economic environment in their review, assessing three scenarios with different levels of investment and cash flows.
+The Directors have reviewed Company forecasts and projections which cover a period of at least 12 months from the date of approval of this report, considering foreseeable changes in investment and trading performance, which show that the Company has sufficient financial resources to continue in operation for at least the next 12 months from the date of approval of this report.
+The directors have considered the impact of the current economic environment in their review.
 On the basis of this review, and after making due enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operation and accordingly.
 They continue to adopt the going concern basis in preparing the financial statements.